AvigailVargas/Candy-Calories/README.md

 # Candy-Calories
-- Using a list of comma-separated files, this program takes rows of candy with their nutrition information and outputs a printed summary for each candy's nutrition information.
+- Using a list of comma-separated files on a text file, this program takes rows of candy with their nutrition information and outputs a printed summary for each candy's nutrition information.

 - Each row contains a candy's name, amount of calories, and the amount of fat in grams.
 It is then fed to a class called "Candy" and printed out to a more readable output.